-Potential sociodemographic covariates that will be included in our mixed models if significant correlations are observed with BMI or metabolic syndrome score are: participant sex (0 = Female, 1 = Male), age (Years), race (Asian/Pacific Islander = 1, Black = 2, Native American = 3, White = 4) ethnicity (Non-Hispanic = 0, Hispanic = 1), psychotic illness duration (Years), and marital status (Single, Never Married = 1, Married = 2, Divorced = 3, Widowed = 4).
-Other functional and inflammatory gastrointestinal bowel disorders such as lymphocytic colitis may also be considered for secondary analyses if we observe a prevalence of greater than 10% in the pooled study sample at baseline.
+Potential sociodemographic covariates of interest are participant sex, age, race, ethnicity, psychotic illness duration, and marital status.
+Other functional and inflammatory gastrointestinal disorders such as gastritis and lymphocytic colitis will also be considered for further analyses if we observe a prevalence of greater than 0.5% in the pooled study sample at baseline.